Wakefield: Culture

-The ruins of Sandal Castle and its visitor centre are open to the public, overlooking the Pugneys Country Park.

 The Theatre Royal Wakefield on Westgate, designed by architect Frank Matcham, opened in 1894 as the Opera House, and currently presents a programme of entertainment including musicals, drama, live music, stand-up comedy and dance.

 Wakefield's two central libraries moved into the £31 million Wakefield One in October 2012.
 The new library was officially opened by singer Jarvis Cocker on 10 November 2012.
 Wakefield Museum moved from the former Mechanics' Institute on Wood Street to Wakefield One at the same time.
 The museum was officially opened by Sir David Attenborough on 9 March 2013.

 Balne Lane library once managed a regional collection of more than 500,000 items of music and 90,000 copies of plays for Yorkshire Libraries & Information (YLI).
 The Yorkshire Music and Drama Library at Balne Lane closed on 31 March 2012 when the music section moved to Huddersfield and the drama section to Leeds.

-In May 2011 the Hepworth Wakefield gallery opened on the south bank of the River Calder near Wakefield Bridge, displaying work by local artists Barbara Hepworth and Henry Moore and other British and international artists.
+In May 2011 The Hepworth Wakefield gallery opened on the south bank of the River Calder near Wakefield Bridge, displaying work by local artists Barbara Hepworth and Henry Moore and other British and international artists.
 The gallery is thought to be the largest purpose-built gallery to open in the United Kingdom since 1968.

 Wakefield's three adjoining parks have a history dating back to 1893 when Clarence Park opened on land near Lawe Hill.
 The adjacent Holmefield Estate was acquired in 1919, followed by Thornes House in 1924, becoming Holmefield Park and Thornes Park respectively.
 The three parks form Wakefield Park to the south west of the city.
 Clarence Park Music Festival is held annually in Clarence Park, promoting local bands.